rmartin16/qbittorrent-api/README.md

 import qbittorrentapi

 # instantiate a Client using the appropriate WebUI configuration
-qbt_client = qbittorrentapi.Client(host='localhost', port=8080, username='admin', password='adminadmin')
+qbt_client = qbittorrentapi.Client(
+    host='localhost',
+    port=8080,
+    username='admin',
+    password='adminadmin',
+)

-# the Client will automatically acquire/maintain a logged in state in line with any request.
+# the Client will automatically acquire/maintain a logged-in state
-# therefore, this is not necessary; however, you may want to test the provided login credentials.
+# in line with any request. therefore, this is not strictly necessary;
+# however, you may want to test the provided login credentials.
 try:
     qbt_client.auth_log_in()
 except qbittorrentapi.LoginFailed as e: